 Late Season Information

-This is Steve Karkanen from the West Central Montana Avalanche Center with a few late season observations and safety information posted April 12, 2010.
+This is Steve Karkanen from the West Central Montana Avalanche Center with a few late season observations and safety information for April, 2010.

 Although we issued our last avalanche advisory on April 2, weather conditions of the past several days more closely resemble conditions we expect in mid-February, not mid-April.
 We received a report of a skier triggered slab avalanche on the NE-E aspect of St. Joe Peak in the Bitterroot last week (4/4/10).
 The person reported that it failed on a faceted layer deep within the snowpack.